Darko104/ClothesShop/README.md

 ## Overview

 ClothesShop is a clothing e-commerce website.
 The goal of this project was to mimic real life e-commerce websites with as many features that characterize those websites as possible while improving my PHP and Javascript skills.
+Design has been inspired by many different designs around the web, but the code has been written by hand.

 ## Functionalities